 2. At 120 pages, it’s a quick read & a good general overview of Alateen.
 I would say it’s written more in a matter-of-fact style, rather than matters-of-the-heart (it didn’t affect me as emotionally as “Courage to Be Me” (item # B-23)).
 Plus, there are no drawings from 9 & 10 year olds in it, so I don’t think teens in high school would feel “talked down to” when reading this.

-**BONUS: When reading this book I thought, “Have I read this already?”
+**BONUS CAL QUESTION: When reading this book I thought, “Have I read this already?”
 It turns out it seemed familiar because this book is quoted quite a bit in the “Things to Think About” section of the Alateen daily reader I blogged about last week.
+Which daily reader was it?
 (Hint: see item # B-26.)
 It shows up 32 times!